taliajmallo/rpgs/campaigns/Semiautomagic/medea.md

 from an ongoing malady or misery of theirs.
 This lasts for a number of weeks equal to your Essence, ending early if they disobey a command of yours.

-### Lanka: Demon City of the Rakshas
-#### Prince of Ruin Attitude I
-When attempting to use a broken or nonfunctional tool, object, or vehicle, you may make a reflexive Appearance + Technology roll against difficulty 6.
-For the rest of the scene, success forces the target to function as though new and whole.

 ### The Wicked City
 #### Electronic Devil Caress II
 You may operate any electronic device within (Essence x 5) yards without